 David Martin – A man of extreme sports

-David Martin tells Mobilise how the BerkelBike is helping him back to fitness.
+David Martin tells Mobilise how he uses the BerkelBike to get fit.

 A terrible car accident